Best Storytelling & Memory Apps for Seniors (2026)

 Why it works for seniors: Email is familiar.
 There's no app to learn.
 The questions arrive on a schedule, which creates a gentle routine.
 And the book at the end is a physical, tangible thing — which matters to a generation that values objects over files.

-The catch: It's text-only.
-No voice recording.
+The catch: It's text-only at the base tier.
+No voice recording unless you upgrade.
 If your mom is a talker, not a typer, this doesn't play to her strengths.
-It's also $99/year per person, and the engagement ends when the book is printed.
+It also starts at $59/year per person (the color book most families want is $109), and the engagement ends when the book is printed.
 No ongoing archive.

 Best for: Seniors who are comfortable with email and prefer writing to talking.